cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/ome-faq.md

 No. If you are using Exchange Online with Active Directory Rights Management service (AD RMS), you can't enable these new capabilities right away.
 Instead, you need to [migrate AD RMS to Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/migrate-from-ad-rms-to-azure-rms) first.

-## My organization has not adopted Office 365 and Exchange Online, or has an Exchange Hybrid deployment.
+## My organization has an Exchange Hybrid deployment.
 Can I use this feature?

-Today, the sender needs to be in Exchange Online.
-We plan to support other topologies in the coming months.
+On-premises users can send encrypted mail using Exchange Online mail flow rules.
+In order to do this, you need to route email through Exchange Online.

 ## What email client do I need to use in order to create an OME encrypted message?
 What applications are supported for sending protected messages?